Slins-23/bookmaps/README.md

 ![extensionbookmark_pre](https://user-images.githubusercontent.com/35003248/198834846-f9f41a7d-2d1d-4ed9-b911-6b319730efad.png)

-In the modal that opened up, you can input the Google Maps/Street View URL or its coordinates, then click "ADD" to bookmark it.
+In the modal that opened up, you can input the Google Maps/Street View URL or its coordinates, then click `ADD` to bookmark it.
 If trying to add by coordinates, you have to input the latitude and longitude, respectively, separated by a comma or whitespace.

 ![extensionbookmark_after](https://user-images.githubusercontent.com/35003248/198834853-0ce474d4-1dfe-435c-8dda-f7ac7da1f695.png)